adap/flower/examples/docker-client/README.md

 🧪 = this page covers experimental features that might change in future versions of Flower

 This example shows how to dockerize Flower client implememntaion.
-A detailed explanation of this example can be found [here](https://flower.dev/docs/framework/how-to-run-flower-using-docker.html#flower-client).
+A detailed explanation of this example can be found in the [Flower Documentation](https://flower.dev/docs/framework/how-to-run-flower-using-docker.html#flower-client).

 ## Build image and install dependencies